top of page

 Sundays, 9:40am

-Adult, THE STRONGHOLD OF THE CHOSEN: An Interactive Bible Study, Season 5, Led by Brian and Heidi Chaplin in Room #119 (5th Grade Room)
+Adult, RELATE(ABLE): How God Can Change Our Persepective on Relationships, Led by Brian and Heidi Chaplin in Room #119 (5th Grade Room)

 Slide131.PNG